rushabhjhaveri/Notes/Technology/AWS/Certified_Cloud_Practitioner.md

     * Capable of handling millions of requests per second securely while maintaining low latency
 * Classic Load Balancer
     * For when an existing application is running in the EC2-Classic network
+    * Previous Generation

+## Databases ##
+Relational databases: tables [composed of columns and rows]

+Relational databases on AWS - RDS
+* Microsoft SQL Server
+* Oracle
+* MySQL
+* PostgreSQL
+* Amazon Aurora
+* MariaDB

+RDS has two key features:
+* Multi-AZ [Multiple Availability Zones]: For disaster recovery
+* Read Replicas: for performance

+Non-Relational Databases: collections [equivalent to tables] composed of documents [equivalent to rows], with each document containing key-value pairs [equivalent to fields]
+* Columns in table can vary
+* This will not affect other rows in the database

+Amazon's non-relational database: DynamoDB

+Data Warehousing
+* Used for business intelligence
+* Tools like:
+    * Cognos
+    * Jaspersoft
+    * SQL Server Reporting Services
+    * Oracle Hyperion
+    * SAP Netweaver
+* Used to pull in very large and complex data sets
+* Usually used by management to do queries on data [such as current performance vs targets, etc]
+* Data warehousing databases use a different type of architecture from both a database perspective and infrastructure layer perspective
+* Amazon's data warehouse solution: Redshift

+ElastiCache
+* Web service that makes it easier to deploy, operate, and scale in-memory cache in the cloud
+* Service improves the performance of web applications by allowing one to retrieve information from fast, managed, in-memory caches, instead of relying entirely on slower disk-based caches
+* Supports two open-source in-memory caching engines:
+    * Memcached
+    * Redis
+* Helps take huge load off production databases for commonly queried items [especially when number of such queries scales very rapidly]